 Facts About Ball Joints

-- An off-road SUV or truck has a more durable and more reliable ball joint than the types of vehicles.
-For the record, not all SUVs are built for offroad.
+- An off-road SUV or truck has a more durable and reliable ball joint than other vehicles.
+For the record, not all SUVs are built for off-road.

 - Some vehicle manufacturers know how to design very durable ball joints.
-E.g Benz, fords, and the likes.
+E.g., Benz, Ford, and the like.

 - OEM Ball joints are the best overall

-- Your ball joint can last several weeks from when it starts showing symptoms up until when it totally fails.
+- Your ball joint can last several weeks from when it starts showing symptoms until it fails.

-- A Ball Joint that fails at top speed will cause more damages to the vehicle than the one that fails when you are about to take-off.
+- A Ball Joint that fails at top speed will cause more damage to the vehicle than one that fails when you are about to take off.
 In rare cases, the resulting accidents can lead to fatalities.

 - Once your failed ball joint causes your tires to come off, your inner shaft is already separated from the outer one.